canonical/vanilla-framework/templates/docs/patterns/accordion.md

 `.p-accordion__panel` visibility is affected by `aria-hidden` and again can be manipulated with JS.

-Each tab `button` element should be wrapped by a heading element, with a `.p-accordion__heading` class, per the [W3C accessibility guidelines on accordions](https://www.w3.org/TR/wai-aria-practices/#wai-aria-roles-states-and-properties).
+Each tab `button` element should be wrapped by an element with a `.p-accordion__heading` class, per the [W3C accessibility guidelines on accordions](https://www.w3.org/TR/wai-aria-practices/#wai-aria-roles-states-and-properties).

+The wrapping element should either be a heading element or a `div` element with the attributes `role="header"` and `aria-level` set. `aria-level` should be set to the value appropriate within the page hierarchy.

 <div class="p-notification--information">
   <p class="p-notification__response">